 - a.
 Each Course would have two components- the first being Continuous Internal Evaluation (CIE) and the second being the Semester End Exams (SEE).
 The CIE marks are based on continuous internal assessment.
 The total marks for the CIE would be based on the total credit awarded to the Course.
 For instance, if a Course has a Credit award of 4, then the total maximum marks would be 100 for the course.
 Out of the total marks of 100 for such a course, 40 marks shall be earmarked for CIE and remaining 60 marks for SEE.
 If a Course has a Credit award of 2, then the total maximum marks would be 50 for the course.
 Out of the total marks of 50 for such a course, 20 marks shall be earmarked for CIE and remaining 30 marks for the SEE. - b.
 The internship project is evaluated for a total of 100 marks.
 To evaluate the continuous performance of the student undergoing the internship project the CIE will be done by the Company Guide as well as Internal Guide for 40 marks (combined together).
-The internship project report will be evaluated for 30 marks and the balance 30 marks is earmarked for vivavoce. - c.
+The internship project report will be evaluated for 30 marks and the balance 30 marks is earmarked for viva-voce.

+c.
 In case of candidates who wish to appear in improvement examinations, if any, the marks obtained in the CIE shall not be revised.
-There is no improvement for CIE. - d.
-The suggested distribution of CIE marks is given below:
+There is no improvement for CIE.

+d.
+The suggested distribution of CIE marks i s given below: Brien cercin

-Components Attendance Internal Assessment Test Project/Field work/Assignme nts Case Study Workshop Maximum 40 Marks for 4 5 10 15 5 5
+Components Attendance Internal Assessment Test Project/Field work/Assignme nts Case Study Workshop Maximum 40 Marks for 4 credit course 5 10 15 5 5 Maximum 20 Marks for 2 credit course 3 5 8 2 2

-credit course

-Maximum 20

-Marks for 2 3 5 8 2 2

-credit course

-Note: \The faculty has freedom to choose mode of evaluation for the award of CIE
+Note: The faculty has freedom to choose mode of evaluation for the award of CIE

 - e.
 There shall be one semester end examination of 3 hours duration for 60 marks/paper.
 Similarly, 1 1⁄2 hours duration for 30 marks/paper. - f.
-All students of MBA Program are required to fill in his/her exam forms and appear and pass in the semester-end examination in each of the courses of the MBA program.
-However, a student has to score minimum 50% marks both in CIE as well as SEE. (for e.g. for a 4 credit paper where CIE is for a total of 40 marks, the student has to score at least 20 marks; where the SEE is for 60 marks, the student has to score at least 30 marks to be declared as passed.) - g.
+All students of MBA Program are required to fill in his/her exam forms and appear and pass in the semester-end examination in each of the course of the MBA program.
+Minimum marks to pass in SEE will be 50%. - g.
 If any student has filled in his/her examination form and not appeared for any/all the courses, he/she shall be marked absent and declared as "fail" in those courses.
 Such candidates who have failed can appear for the examinations as and when announced by the Institute. - h.
 The answer scripts of all semester-end examinations will be evaluated by a panel examiners approved by the Board of Examinations.